Borroloola: Demographics

+Facilities and attractions

 The King Ash Bay fishing club is situated on the McArthur River about 40 km downstream (north-east) from Borroloola by river, just over 40 km from Borroloola by road.
 Their boat ramp provides access to the mangrove-lined waterways of the McArthur estuary and the Sir Edward Pellew Group of Islands in the Gulf of Carpentaria.
 The largely self-contained village houses a small permanent population during the wet season, but numbers swell as tourists, mostly retired and semi-retired, arrive in April and May to enjoy the mild dry season weather.
 The Fishing Classic competition, held over the Easter weekend each year (weather and road access permitting), marks the end of the wet season.

 The Borroloola Community Education Centre (CEC) contains a FAFT ('Families as First Teachers') Centre, preschool, primary school and secondary school.
 The Borroloola CEC has a combined staff of more than 25.
 The staff is composed of mostly out-of-state teachers and local indigenous teacher aides.
 The CEC enjoys an average attendance of 100 students but has far more listed on its rolls.
 Two of the problems facing the school are intermittent student attendance and a high staff turnover.
 The current Acting Principal is Stephen Pelizzo, who took over the school in 2017.

-Health

 Borroloola has a health centre that can provide basic services.

+Waralungku Arts

+Waralungku Arts, an Aboriginal-owned and -controlled arts centre in Borroloola, was established in 2003.